mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

 4. Compute the Richardson extrapolation using the L0 and L1 grids.
 5. Plot :math:`h^p` vs :math:`C_D`.
 For ADflow, use :math:`p=2` to indicate a second-order method.

-This method is the original mesh refinement Richardson Extrapolation theory relies on since there is a uniform coarsening between meshes.
+This mesh refinement method is consistent with the original Richardson Extrapolation theory, which relies on uniform coarsening between meshes.
 If the plotted dots are in a straight line, your mesh is in the asymptotic regime.
+The points must also line up with the extrapolated value.
+In other words, a mesh is in the asymptotic range if it lies on the line connecting the extrapolated value and the finest mesh value.
+If you do not get this despite using fine meshes, this usually means the output you are looking at is not second-order accurate (which is rather common)
 You want the Richardson Extrapolation to lie on the line or lead to a slight concave up shape, which indicates convergence to the exact numerical solution.
 The slope of the line is the coefficient of the leading truncation error term.